Geoffrey Kamworor

-Geoffrey Kipsang Kamworor (born 22 November 1992) is a Kenyan professional long-distance runner who competes in cross country, marathon, and half marathon races.
-He was the 2011 World Junior Cross Country Champion.
-Kamworor won the IAAF World Half Marathon Championships three times in a row from 2014 to 2018.
-In the IAAF World Cross Country Championships he won in 2015 and 2017.

-He won his first World Marathon Major at the 2017 New York City Marathon.
-Kamworor again won the New York City Marathon in 2019.
+Geoffrey Kipsang Kamworor (born 22 November 1992) is a Kenyan professional long-distance runner.
+He won the silver medal in the 10,000 metres at the 2015 World Championships in Athletics.
+Kamworor claimed victories at the World Half Marathon Championships three times in a row from 2014 to 2018.
+He took individual titles at the World Cross Country Championships in 2015 and 2017, and finished third in 2019.
+He won his first World Marathon Major at the 2017 New York City Marathon and regained his title in 2019, after a second-place finish in 2015.
+Kamworor also placed second at the 2023 London Marathon and earned three other podium finishes at a World Marathon Majors.

-He is the former half marathon world record holder, having won the Copenhagen Half Marathon with a time of 58:01, on Sunday, 15 September 2019.
+At age 18, he was the 2011 World Junior Cross Country champion.
+Kamworor is the former half marathon world record holder, having won the Copenhagen Half Marathon with a time of 58:01 in September 2019.
 His record stood until December 2020 when it was bested by Kibiwott Kandie at the 2020 Valencia Half Marathon.